YottaDB/YDBDoc/MessageRecovery/errors.rst

 FNUMARG
 ---------------------

-FNUMARG, $FNUMBER format specifier xxxx contains an illegal character: yyyy
+FNUMARG, $FNUMBER format specifier "xxxx" contains an illegal character: "yyyy"

 Run Time Error: This indicates that an $FNUMBER function specified a format xxxx that contains invalid codes.